tsar-boomba/isaiah-utils-app/README.md

 # isaiah-utils-app

 An application with various games, prototypes, and utitlies.
 It was developed using a virtual Android device and may have some problems on IOS devices.
-Try it [exp://exp.host/@tsar-boomba/isaiah-utils-app]here with the Expo Go app
+Try it https://expo.dev/@tsar-boomba/isaiah-utils-app here with the Expo Go app

 ## Lifeguard